ToFut/Tredy/railway-setup.md

 # Railway Deployment Authentication Setup

+## IMPORTANT: Authentication is NOW REQUIRED on Railway!
+The app will auto-detect Railway environment and enable authentication automatically.
+You MUST set the AUTH_TOKEN in Railway environment variables or users won't be able to login!

 ## Current Issues Fixed:
-1. ✅ Backend server now runs on port 8125 (matching frontend proxy)
+1. ✅ Backend server now runs on port 8125 locally (matching frontend proxy)
 2. ✅ Frontend Vite config proxies to correct port (8125)
 3. ✅ Authentication system works in development mode
 4. ✅ Supabase integration configured
+5. ✅ Railway auto-enables authentication to prevent unauthorized access

 ## For Railway Deployment: